 - Sometimes it's stunning for me to see the stats...But the most important thing is HEART...HEART...HEART.
 It really is uplifting to experience it inside the Shelter.
 And it feels so good to see, on the streets, how the Precious Ones' lives have changed and how the whole Municipality has been uplifted.

 This brings us to the end of the Report.

 As in previous reports, I've included a collection of photos.
 Hoping you enjoy them.
-The overall theme is love...This month there's a concentration on Rescues.
+Remember...the theme is simply LOVE.